judwhite/NsqSharp/README.md

 - [StructureMap](https://github.com/structuremap/structuremap) (any dependency injection container will work)
 - [Newtonsoft.Json](https://github.com/JamesNK/Newtonsoft.Json) (any serialization method can be chosen)
 - [NLog](https://github.com/NLog/NLog) (any logger can be used)
-- SQL Server for auditing ([PointOfSale](https://github.com/judwhite/NsqSharp/tree/master/Examples/PointOfSale) example)
+- SQL Server for auditing (See [MessageAuditor.cs](https://github.com/judwhite/NsqSharp/blob/master/Examples/PointOfSale/PointOfSale.Common/Nsq/MessageAuditor.cs) and [TransportAuditHandler.cs](https://github.com/judwhite/NsqSharp/blob/master/Examples/PointOfSale/PointOfSale.Handlers.Audit/Handlers/TransportAuditHandler.cs) in the [PointOfSale](https://github.com/judwhite/NsqSharp/tree/master/Examples/PointOfSale) example)

-Applications initiated with `BusService.Start` can be installed as a Windows Service using `sc create`.
+Applications initiated with [`BusService.Start`](https://github.com/judwhite/NsqSharp/blob/master/Examples/PingPong/Program.cs#L24) can be installed as a Windows Service using `sc create`.
 When in console mode the application will gracefully shutdown with `Ctrl+C`.
 When running as a Windows Service stopping the service or rebooting/shutting down the machine will do a graceful shutdown.

 NsqSharp has no external dependencies.
 StructureMap and Newtonsoft.Json are supported through convenience classes which use reflection for the initial wire-up.
-Other containers and serializers can be used by implementing `IObjectBuilder` and `IMessageSerializer` wrappers in your code.
+Other containers and serializers can be used by implementing [`IObjectBuilder`](https://github.com/judwhite/NsqSharp/blob/master/NsqSharp/Bus/Configuration/IObjectBuilder.cs) and [`IMessageSerializer`](https://github.com/judwhite/NsqSharp/blob/master/NsqSharp/Bus/Configuration/IMessageSerializer.cs) wrappers in your code.

-### NsqSharp Project Goals
+## NsqSharp Project Goals
 - Structurally similar to the official [go-nsq](https://github.com/bitly/go-nsq) client.
 - Up to date with the latest stable release of go-nsq.
 - Provide similar behavior and semantics as the official package.
+- Unobtrusive.
+No external dependencies.
+Publishing message contracts does not require a reference to NsqSharp.

-### Pull Requests
+## Pull Requests

 Pull requests and issues are very welcome and appreciated.

 When submitting a pull request please keep in mind we're trying to stay as close to [go-nsq](https://github.com/bitly/go-nsq) as possible.
 This sometimes means writing C# which looks more like Go and follows their file layout.
 Code in the `NsqSharp.Bus` namespace should follow C# conventions and more or less look like other code in this namespace.

-### License
+## License

 This project is open source and released under the [MIT license.](LICENSE)